setup_actors table contains

 This enables instrumenting and historical event logging to be

-applied selectively per host, user, or account (combination of
+applied selectively per host, user, or account (user and host

 columns for the thread are set to